ShibelAl/Automation-Final-Project/README.md

 # Asana Web Application Testing

-This project involves testing the Asana web application using both UI and API methods.
-It includes automation scripts and API requests to ensure the functionality and performance of the Asana application.
+Welcome to the Asana Web Application Testing project!
+This project ensures that the Asana web application performs seamlessly through comprehensive UI, API, and combined API+UI testing.
+Asana is a leading project management platform that helps teams organize, track, and manage their work efficiently.

 ## Project Overview

 - **UI Testing**: Using Selenium WebDriver to automate interactions with the Asana website.
 - **API Testing**: Using the Asana REST API to validate API endpoints and responses.
+- **Combined API+UI Testing**: Integrates both UI and API testing to ensure that all components work together flawlessly, delivering a complete and smooth user experience.

 ## API Documentation